BootsOnTheGround-3Caretakers/front_end_angular/README.md

 User makes account.
 Gets matched to a cluster.
 Then disbands the cluster.
 And makes another cluster.
 Showing off that they nearly instantaneously (with a refresh) update on the screen.

 Note: BabyAPI is not firebase, so it won't do instant sync across devices.

+### Requirements
+TO DO:
+* Make a cluster
+  * Use checboxes
+  * Add clusters to matched clusters table
+* Global count at the top - Needs review
+* Work towards full Tinder mode
+  * And I'm Desperate mode

+End User interface:
+* no checkboxes or deletes
+* Only show first letter of name
+* zip code lookup

+DONE:
+* add "remove" buttons